rpp33-sdc-violet/FEC-Team-Green/README.md

   - <a href='#questions-and-answers'> Questions and Answers feature </a>  -created by Joann Whang
   - <a href='#ratings-and-reviews'> Ratings and Reviews feature</a> -created by Wen Dai

-   A more detailed outline of the project.
-What does it do?
-Is there a high level list of features?
-If describing a project that has visual features, consider adding pictures or animations of the features and functionality in this section.
-See Adding Screen Captures below.

 ---
   ## Installation
   to run our project